Mission Statement & Values

 - WATER BOTTLES: Non-breakable, leak-proof drinking containers, which hold water, are allowable.
 Glass containers are strictly prohibited.

-- SMOKING: SDSU is a completely smoke-free campus.
-Smoking is not permitted in or outside any buildings, including grass area, Aztec Recreation facilities, auxiliary buildings, or parking areas.
+- SMOKING/VAPING: SDSU is a completely smoke-free campus.
+Smoking and vaping are not permitted inside or outside any facilities, including Aztec Recreation facilities, auxiliary buildings, fields, courtyards, grass areas and parking areas.

-- PERSONAL PROPERTY: Personal belongings (gym bag, book bag, back pack, duffel bag, purse, clothing, shoes, and/or other possessions) should be properly stored in a locker or cubby.
+- PERSONAL PROPERTY: Personal belongings (gym bag, book bag, back pack, duffel bag, purse, clothing, shoes, and/or other possessions) are not permitted on the floor or on fitness equipment in fitness training areas and courts.
+Belongings must be properly stored in a locker or cubby.
 Members and guests are responsible for the security of their personal property.
 It is highly recommended that individuals not bring valuable items.

 - AUDIO: The use of the ARC's group exercise music systems is prohibited.
 Personal use of boom box systems, noise-makers, musical instruments and/or amplified sound is prohibited.

-- VIDEO: Without prior approval, the use of any apparatus that takes still or moving pictures including photo/video cameras and phones is prohibited inside Aztec Recreation facilities.
+- PHOTOGRAPHY/VIDEO: Without prior approval, the use of any device to take still or moving pictures, including photo/video cameras and phones, is prohibited inside all areas of Aztec Recreation facilities, including but not limited to fitness/weight areas, studios, courts, restrooms, locker rooms and pool deck.

 - ANIMALS/PETS: Except for service animals, animals are not permitted.